Kind of Blue – How Smeary Is Miles’ Trumpet on Your Copy?

 I had a smeary system for my first twenty or more years in audio, so I know whereof I speak.

 Any system with vintage tubes — whatever their pros and cons — will have at least some smear.
 We got rid of our tube equipment a long time ago.
-Since many of you reading this use tubes somewhere in your systems, you may find these commentaries on tubes in audio of interest.
+Since many of you who are reading this use tubes somewhere in your systems, you may find these commentaries on tubes in audio of interest.

 Back to our listening tests: